 Yield 5 x 100ml bottles.
 100 doses – enough for a month at full strength.

-Adult dose: 1 tsp up to three times a day for therpeutic use.
+Adult serving size: 1 tsp up to three times a day for therpeutic use.

 I used powdered hawthorn berries when I made this herbal tincture for high blood pressure the first time.
 The powdered berries resisted being wetted by the alcohol.
 In my next batch I will lightly crush whole hawthorn berries rather than powder them.